How to buy less lethal

-1. Electrical Devices: these devices are designed to deliver an electrical charge to the muscular and neural areas.
+These devices are designed to deliver an electrical charge to the muscular and neural areas.
 Below is a list of what types of these devices exist now.

 b.
-Projected dart systems – These devices can offer more range and distance from the threat, with distances varying from 10-30 feet based on the cartridge being used.
+Projected Dart Systems – These devices can offer more range and distance from the threat, with distances varying from 10-30 feet based on the cartridge being used.
 Some have battery indicators on the device to help with confirmation of operational capabilities, some discharge two or four darts into the targeted subject and some even have ICAM capabilities.

 c.
-Wireless projectile – These can be fired from a shotgun, some offering an extended range up to 50 feet.
+Wireless Projectile – These can be fired from a shotgun, some offering an extended range up to 50 feet.
 At times these can be mistaken for the many other rounds that can be fired from a shotgun.

 d.
 Shock Shields – These work when the conductor strips on the front of the shield are activated by a trigger or button at the back of the shield.
 When the conductor strips make contact with skin, the shield sends a charge into the targeted area.
 Like the stun guns, they are only effective within touching distance and when the trigger or button is released the device stops sending its charge.

-2. Chemical Munitions: Chemical munitions are a great tool within the less-lethal weapons tool box.
+Chemical munitions are a great tool within the less-lethal weapons tool box.
 However there are still many different assumptions and myths of what these munitions will and will not do.